 - To work with those affected by domestic violence as a SAVE direct service volunteer.

 - To volunteer with another domestic violence organization within California.

 - To enhance your ability to work with survivors in your current or future professional capacity.

-Training sessions take place on seven consecutive Fridays (9:30-4:30 pm) with one additional training session for those who wish to become SAVE direct client services volunteers.
-Sessions are held in Union City, CA.
+Training sessions take place over the course of six weeks with one additional training session for those who wish to become SAVE direct client services volunteers.
+Sessions are held in Union City, California.

 This comprehensive training covers:

 - The History of the Domestic Violence Movement

 - Dynamics of Domestic Violence